vcameron1/Metapop_ms/manuscript/box_intuitions.md

 $$

 and its distribution limit is defined by $P^{*} = 0$, such that it is located where $R = \frac{e}{c}$.
 Thus, it occurs where resource availability is balanced by the ratio of extinction and colonization.
+**DG** une transition serait utile.
+Quelque chose du genre : Range limits over an environmental gradient are determined by the specific functions for colonization and extinction, along with the distribution of the resource over that gradient and the landscape configuration.
+We provide three examples below illustrating how metapopulation theory can reveal the complexity of range dynamics under climate warming.

 *Resource mismatch effect on consumer distribution shift.*
 This implies that environmental mismatch of the lower trophic level - change of resource availability for given environmental conditions - affects top-level distribution shift in scenario of abiotic conditions change (Fig 1A).